Operations - Image Watermarking

 Watermark ID

-To instruct the API to use an uploaded watermark, simply provide a watermark id within a watermark hash:
+To use an uploaded watermark, simply include a watermark id within a watermark hash in your request:

 {